terraform-aws-modules/terraform-aws-iam/examples/iam-assumable-role-with-oidc/README.md

-# Individual IAM assumable roles example
+# Individual IAM assumable role example

-Configuration in this directory creates several individual IAM roles which can be assumed from a defined list of [IAM ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns).
+Configuration in this directory creates a single IAM role which can be assumed by trusted resources using OpenID Connect Federated Users.

-The main difference between `iam-assumable-role` and `iam-assumable-roles` examples is that the former creates just a single role.

 # Usage